-Bonsai is the art of growing ornamental, artificially cultivated trees and shrubs in containers.
-This Japanese and Chinese art form has been popular for centuries.
-Plants are cultivated using various techniques to produce miniature trees.
-These trees mimic the shape and form of full-sized trees found in the wild.
+Bonsai is the art of growing ornamental, artificially cultivated trees and shrubs in pots.
+This Japanese and Chinese art form has been popular for centuries, inspired by nature’s own bonsais, shaped and dwarfed by harsh winds and poor growing conditions in their natural habitat.
+Plants are cultivated using various techniques to produce miniature specimens which mimic the shape and form of full-sized trees found in the wild.

 The focus of the collection is on species that can be cultivated in a subtropical climate, with a growing collection of trained native and exotic plants, including figs, conifers, camellias, azaleas and subtropical deciduous species.
 Some specimens are more than 80 years old.

 The collection is maintained by botanic gardens staff and volunteers from the Bonsai Society of Queensland and Bimer Bonsai Club.

 The Bonsai House at Brisbane Botanic Gardens Mt Coot-tha is next to the Japanese Garden.
 It is open daily between 9am-4pm and entry is free.
 All abilities access is available.

 The original Bonsai House was opened in 1999 with the majority of trees donated from the private collection of the late Len Webber, with some trees dating back to 1941.
 Len was one of Australia's foremost published authorities on bonsai.

 The redesigned Bonsai House was completed and opened in 2022 as part of Brisbane City Council’s commitment to the Brisbane Botanic Gardens Mt Coot-tha Master Plan.